wmutschl/mutschler.eu/content/linux/install-guides/fedora-btrfs-35.md

 ```

 Let's create a mount point `/btrfs_backup` for this disk and update the fstab to mount this at boot:
 ```sh
 sudo mkdir /btrfs_backup
 ```
+Of course if you are using an external USB drive then skip this and the below changes to the fstab and to the crypttab.
+The mount point of your external disk will be in `/media/run/$USER/` and you can simply save the passphrase to your keyring to automatically unlock it when connecting it to your system.
+If you work with an internal backup disk, then continue.

-Next I add an entry to the fstab to mount this at boot time:
+So, next I add an entry to the fstab to mount this at boot time:
 ```sh
 sudo blkid
 echo "UUID=$(blkid -s UUID -o value /dev/mapper/cryptbackup)  /btrfs_backup  btrfs  subvolid=5,ssd,compress=zstd,discard=async,x-systemd.device-timeout=0,x-systemd.after=/   0 0" | sudo tee -a /etc/fstab